-- o "Indicators: Key Definitions" on page 6-24. - o "Gender-sensitive Indicators" on page 6-25. - "Sample indicators in human rights education and training" on page 6-34 of the Materials section.
+- o "Indicators: Key Definitions" on page 7-25 - o "Gender-sensitive Indicators" on page 7-26 - o "Areas that Indicators Can Measure by Target Sector" on page 7-34 of the Materials section.

 Indicators: Key Definitions

 Baseline data

 The set of conditions existing at the outset of a program/project.
 Results will be measured or assessed against such baseline data.
 Another similar term used is 'benchmark': a point of reference from which measurements may be made.